-You can contribute to your Montana first-time home buyer savings account for a period of 10 years.
-The funds you have in your Montana first-time home buyer account will have to be used to pay for eligible costs for purchasing your first-time home within 10 years after the year you establish your account.
+You can contribute to your Montana first-time home buyer savings account for 10 years.
+The funds you have in your Montana firsttime home buyer account will have to be used to pay for eligible costs for purchasing your first-time home within 10 years after the year you establish your account.
 Any principal and income in your first-time home buyer account not used to purchase your home within this 10 year period, or after you have purchased your home, is taxed as ordinary income.